Lutyens' Delhi: Lutyens Bungalow Zone

-The Lutyens Bungalow Zone covers an area spanning approximately 26 km^{2}.
-All land and buildings in the LBZ belong to the Union Government, except for 254.5 acres that are privately owned.
-It is an illustrious and opulent enclave in New Delhi.
+The Lutyens Bungalow Zone covers an area of about 26 km^{2}.
+All land and buildings in the LBZ belong to the Union Government, except for 254.5 acres that are privately possessed.
+This region of New Delhi is perhaps the most critical and prestigious, distinguished by its exceptional economic value.
 There are about 1000 bungalows in the LBZ, of which less than ten percent are in private hands.

-In furtherance of establishing development control norms, the Ministry of Urban Development constituted the New Delhi Redevelopment Advisory Committee (NDRAC) in 1972 when the redevelopment of the areas around the walled city, north of Connaught Place and on Prithviraj Road, was taken up.
+In furtherance of devising development control norms, the Ministry of Urban Development constituted the New Delhi Redevelopment Advisory Committee (NDRAC) in 1972, when the redevelopment of the areas around the walled city, north of Connaught Place and on Prithviraj Road, was taken up.

 Land prices

-In 2013, it was reported that the market value of the 254.5 acres of land in private hands in the LBZ increased eightfold in the previous ten years, from around ₹6100 crore to ₹49000 crore.
+In 2013, it was reported that the market value of the 254.5 acres of land in private hands in the LBZ had increased eightfold in the previous ten years, from around ₹6100 crore to ₹49000 crore.

-In June 2014, Rajiv Rattan, the co-founder of the Indian conglomerate Indiabulls, purchased a 2920 sqyd plot for ₹220 crore.
+In June 2014, Rajiv Rattan, Indiabulls co-founder, bought a 2920 sqyd plot for ₹220 crore.

-In December 2016, Renuka Talwar, daughter of DLF chairman KP Singh, acquired a bungalow on Prithviraj Road for ₹435 crore which was dubbed one of the biggest property deals in Lutyens' Delhi.
+In December 2016, Renuka Talwar, daughter of DLF Chairman KP Singh, acquired a bungalow on Prithviraj Road for ₹435 crore in one of the biggest deals for a property in Lutyens' Delhi.

 Contiguous areas

-In the vicinity of the vast green expanse of the LBZ is a thick swathe of green, a glacis of trees, manicured lawns, and grand buildings, that afford an impregnable environmental cushion to the LBZ from the swirl and swarm of Delhi's congestion: to the west is the vast, ancient wooded area of the Delhi Ridge, adjoining the grand acres of the Presidential Estate; to the west and south is Nehru Park, the Race Course, an Indian Air Force station, the Delhi Gymkhana Club, Safdarjung Airport, the mid-eighteenth century Safdarjang Tomb, and the Diplomatic Enclave; to the south is the Lodi Gardens, with its baroque and imposing Lodhi-era tombs, and imperial remnants; to the southeast are great lavishly tended greens of Delhi Golf Club, with its Mughal-era ruins; beyond the Golf course, hemming the edges of the LBZ, is the green stretch of the National Zoological Park, lakes, the Purana Qila, and the Humayun's Tomb.
-The contiguous areas are lavished with as much preponderance of care by the government as is devoted to the LBZ.
-Those priced out the exorbitant realty prices in the LBZ purchase real estate in the contiguous areas like Jor Bagh, where property prices are almost as steep as in the LBZ.
+Around the great green expanse of the LBZ, is a thick swathe of green, a glacis of trees, and manicured lawns, and grand buildings, that protect and cushion LBZ from the swirl and swarm of Delhi's crowded parts: on the west is the vast wooded area of the Delhi Ridge, adjoining the grand acres of the Presidential Estate; to the west and south is Nehru Park, the Race Course, the Air force station, the Delhi Gymkhana Club, Safdarjung Airport, Safdarjang Tomb, and the Diplomatic enclave; to the south is the Lodi Gardens, with its fabulous Lodhi era tombs, and remains; on the SE are great lavishly tended greens of Delhi Golf Club, with its Mughal era ruins; and beyond the Golf course, on the edge of the LBZ boundary is the green stretch of National Zoological Park, lakes, the Purana Qila, and the Humayun's Tomb.
+The contiguous areas are lavished with as much care by the government as the LBZ.
+Those who can't buy into the LBZ buy into the contiguous areas, like Jhor Bagh, where property prices are almost as steep as in the LBZ.